datatjej/datatjej.github.io/_posts/2021-04-03-Transformers-AKA-Attention-is-all-you-need.md

 ---
 layout: post
 title: 47.
-Transformers AKA "Attention is all you need"
+Transformers, AKA "Attention is all you need"
 mathjax: True
 ---